ajv95/floatingplasticdebrisdetection/README.md

 # Floating Plastic Debris Detection with Deep Learning and Computer Vision
 This repository includes all the code and notebooks that I used for the content of my MSc thesis.
 The content revolves around the detection of floating plastic debris in waterways with computer vision and deep learning techniques.
+Therefore experiments were carried out with static cameras and mobile phones to capture videos of floating plastic debris.

 Please send a mail to andrevallendar95@gmail.com, if you want to have access to all the data and model weights (image classification and object detection).